zhanglei0310/ros-ipset/README.md

 It is a tool original by actck.
 It is useful for me or any linux/ipset person using RouterOS.
 I fork it to add some other minor functions, cause it was unactived for 2 years.

 But...
 I actually refacted the whole project.
+And, i implement my own ros api for async request.
 So, enjoy.

 Also I will do a docker job, and put it on github.